net-5/layouts-karimh93/README.md

 You have been asked to add a slideshow to the homepage of a zoo web application that will show some of the animals’ photos.
 The slideshow will display each photo in a large size.
 However, the slideshow will display only one photo at a time, and cycle through all the photos in order.

-You want to use jQuery to create this slideshow because you want to cycle through the photos in the browser, without reloading the page each time.

-You have been also asked to add a purchase page, to enable customers to buy adult, child, and senior tickets to the zoo.
-You will use jQuery to do calculations on the page.
-You will also use client-side validation to validate the input typed by the users.

 #### Objectives